Skip Navigation

 Annotation: This brief describes Caring for Kids, a multi-site national grant program established by The Robert Wood Johnson Foundation to develop sustainable mental and oral health care for young people by locating them in school-based health centers.
 The brief describes the crisis in oral health care for children, including problems resulting from high costs and limited access.
 It also discusses solutions, such as providing oral health care in schools, ensuring financial security for school-based oral health services, and tracking program results.

-Keywords: Access to health care, Barriers, Case studies, Child health, Child health, Community programs, Costs, Dental care, Financial support, Grants, Low income groups, Oral health, School based clinics, School dentistry, School health services, Young children
+Keywords: Access to health care, Barriers, Case studies, Child health, Child health, Community programs, Costs, Financial support, Grants, Low income groups, Oral health, Oral health care, School based clinics, School dentistry, School health services, Young children

 Silverton S, Sinkford J, Inglehart M, Tedesco L, Valachovic R. [1998].
 Women's health in the dental school curriculum: Women's health—Report of a survey and recommendations.
 Rockville, MD: National Institutes of Health, Office of Research on Women's Health, 404 pp.